ciorceri/logXchecker/README.md

 #### Notes:
     - Suggestions are appreciated.
-    - Only Python 3.7+ will be supported.
+    - Only Python 3.10+ will be supported.
-    - I will provide MacOS and Windows builds to make Python install optional.
+    - On request : I can provide MacOS and Windows builds to make Python install optional.